indiana-university/easy-lang-markup-tinymce-plugin/README.md

 ## Installation

-1. Copy the `languageSelect` folder to your TinyMCE plugins directory:
+1. Copy the `./dist/plugins/languageSelect` folder to your TinyMCE plugins directory:
 ```
 your-project/
   tinymce/